 The Highlanders insignia represents a strong and proud warrior battling on the craggy highlands of Scotland.
 He stands with his arms raised in defiance, in a rampant stance, proud and strong, ready for any challenge that should come his way.
 In one hand he brandishes a claymore; in the other hand a shield - attack and defence in perfect balance.
 Modern-day Highlanders play their rugby the same way - ferocious in attack, tenacious in defence.
 The colours of the emblem and jersey have direct links to the three provinces that make up the Highlanders franchise: gold for North Otago; blue for Otago; maroon for Southland.

 United We Stand

-Our three unions have come together to form this strong southern alliance under the banner of 'United We Stand'.
-We are part of something special - we play for each other as a team, we play for our loyal and staunch supporters.
-Come rain, hail or shin our vocal supporters will be there willing our team to win.
+Our three unions have come together to form this strong southern alliance and are part of something special - we play for each other as a team, we play for our loyal and staunch supporters.
+Come rain, hail or shine our vocal supporters will be there willing our team to win.
 Being a Highlander means being prepared, being accountable, and being responsible.
-When our warriors pull on the jersey they represent a proud group of player, they represent all those who have worn the jersey before them, and all those who will proudly wear the jersey in time… they also represent family, bloodlines, this province, and the loyal fans.
+When our warriors pull on the jersey they represent a proud group of players, they represent all those who have worn the jersey before them, and all those who will proudly wear the jersey in time… they also represent family, bloodlines, this province, and the loyal fans.